Since the beta version of Google News was first launched back in September 2002, the news search engine has changed dramatically.

-The key to optimizing your news content for visibility and traffic is figuring out what’s really new under the sun and what’s as old as great journalism itself.
+The key to boosting your news site’s visibility and traffic today is figuring out what’s really new under the sun and what’s as old as great journalism itself.

 So, how do you optimize your news content for visibility and traffic today?

-If you have the time to plan a feature article or press release on “back to school”, then use the Explore tool in Google Trends.
+If you have the time to plan a feature article or press release for a seasonal event like “Black Friday,” then use the Explore tool in Google Trends.

-And although “Web Search” is the default setting, use the “News Search” option to discover that news search interest in “back to school” spikes in late July and early August in the U.S.
+And although “Web Search” is the default setting, use the “News Search” option to discover that news search interest in “Black Friday” begins taking off in late October and early November in the U.S.

-But, if you need to conduct keyword research on the fly, then use the Autocomplete feature in Google News.
+If you need to conduct keyword research on the fly, use the Autocomplete feature in Google News.

-Type in “back to school” and Autocomplete will make some predictions.
-These predictions are possible news search terms related to what you’re looking for and what other people have already searched for.
+For example, type in “Black Friday” and Autocomplete will make some predictions.
+These predictions are possible news search terms related to what you’ve typed in and what other people have already searched for.

 Raise your hand if you’ve already guessed that these terms are listed in order of their relative popularity.